oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 ## Improvements
 Some problems with this system are:

--The number of cameras is fixed during execution.
+- The number of cameras is fixed during execution.
 You could implement a change of the number of cameras in real-time, you have to add a DeleteCameras() funciton and a variable input in the CreateCameras() function to tell it how many cameras to create.
--You can't decide where to place each camera.
+- You can't decide where to place each camera.
 For example, you can't place the camera 1 in the right bottom corner, it will always follow an order.
--Also it doesn't have the option to do Voronoi Split screen.
-If you are interested in how to imlement a Voronoi Split screen, here you can find some information: https://mattwoelk.github.io/voronoi_split_screen_notes/ https://www.reddit.com/r/gaming/comments/5hehly/why_arent_developers_doing_split_screen_anymore/ https://www.youtube.com/watch?v=tu-Qe66AvtY (25:36s)
+- Also it doesn't have the option to do Voronoi Split screen.
+If you are interested in how to imlement a Voronoi Split screen, here you can find some information:

+https://mattwoelk.github.io/voronoi_split_screen_notes/

+https://www.reddit.com/r/gaming/comments/5hehly/why_arent_developers_doing_split_screen_anymore/

+https://www.youtube.com/watch?v=tu-Qe66AvtY (25:36s)